-The net sales increase in 2012 reflects a same-store sales increase of 4.7% compared to 2011.
-For 2012, there were 9,783 same-stores which accounted for sales of \$14.99 billion.
-The remainder of the increase in sales in 2012 was attributable to new stores, partially offset by sales from closed stores.
-The increase in sales reflects increased customer traffic and average transaction amounts, as a result of the refinement of our merchandise offerings, improvements in our category management processes and store standards, and increased utilization of square footage in our stores.
-Increases in sales of consumables outpaced our non-consumables, with sales of snacks, candy, beverages and perishables contributing the majority of the increase throughout the year.
+The net sales increase in 2013 reflects a same-store sales increase of 3.3% compared to 2012.
+For 2013, there were 10,387 same-stores which accounted for sales of \$16.37 billion.
+The remainder of the increase in sales in 2013 was attributable to new stores, partially offset by sales from closed stores.
+The increase in sales reflects increased customer traffic and average transaction amounts.
+Increases in sales of consumables outpaced our non-consumables, with sales of tobacco products, perishables, and candy and snacks contributing the majority of the increase.
+Tobacco was added in the stores primarily during the first and second quarters of 2013.
+The expansion of coolers for perishables in over 1,600 existing stores was completed in the first half of the year while other initiatives, including space optimization in many of our smaller stores, were implemented throughout the year.